Miragon/miranum-docs/docs/components/miranum-ide/miranum-deployment.md

 #### Usage

-1. Add the Miranum Deployment Receiver REST starter to your spring application.
+1. Add the Miranum Deployment Receiver REST starter to your Spring application.

 ```xml